 Maltodextrin, a Neutral Bulking Ingredient

 Another option is to add bulk with a neutral ingredient like maltodextrin, which is about 10% as sweet as sugar.
-With maltodextrin, calories would remain the same but it’s important to note that some consumers may not consider maltodextrin to be ‘clean label’ as it is an ingredient that can be highly processed.
+With maltodextrin, calories would remain the same but it’s important to note that some consumers may not consider maltodextrin to be ‘clean label.’
 When it comes to cost, regular powdered maltodextrin costs slightly less than sugar in the US, but the agglomerated version that is easily soluble costs significantly more.

 Dried Glucose Syrup (Corn Syrup Solids)